faster-cpython/benchmarking-public/results/bm-20241012-3.14.0a0-8278d07/bm-20241012-pythonperf1_win32-x86-Fidget%2dSpinner-fix_unsafe_refcounti-3.14.0a0-8278d07-vs-base.md

 # HPT report

-- Reliability score: 53.55% likely to be slow
+- Reliability score: 55.06% likely to be faster
-- 90% likely to have a slowdown of 1.00x
+- 90% likely to have a speedup of 1.00x
-- 95% likely to have a slowdown of 1.00x
+- 95% likely to have a speedup of 1.00x
-- 99% likely to have a slowdown of 1.00x
+- 99% likely to have a speedup of 1.00x

 # Memory
 - memory change: unknown